johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/command-line-and-cluster-reference-sheet.md

-    git branch        #manage local branches, use -v for verbose info git remote        #manage remote branches, use -v for verbose info git checkout      #switch branch, affecting local files, or create new branch immediately and switching to it with -b
+    git branch        #manage local branches, use -v for verbose info git remote        #manage remote branches, use -v for verbose info git checkout      #switch branch, affecting local files, or create new branch immediately and switching to it with -b git log           #view commit history, git log --graph --oneline --all for a more graphical representation (compact and showing all branches)

+Revert local working copy changes to HEAD content

+    git checkout .

 Clone your repository from GitHub or other remote repository into current folder (will create a folder for the cloned project)